#BoycottGoya takes off after CEO's Trump praise

 Donald Trump 45th president of the United States

-AP Top Stories July 10 5PHere are the top stories for Friday, July 10th: Trump and Biden trade jabs on virus and economy; Trump cancels N.H. rally; Attorneys seek home confinement for..

-Trump asks Treasury Department to review universities' tax exemption over 'Radical Left Indoctrination'Trump's call to review the status of universities comes the same week he suggested revoking funding from schools that don't reopen amid the pandemic.

-Goya Foods American producer of a brand of foods sold in the United States and many Hispanic countries
+Goya Foods American producer of foods sold in the US and many Hispanic countries

 Goya Foods: Hispanic brand faces boycott for praising TrumpDemocrats including Alexandria Ocasio-Cortez have urged customers to stop buying the firm's products.